browserengineering/book/book/visual-effects.md

 drawn onto the screen.[^image-decoding]

-[^image-decoding]: While image decoding technologies are beyond the scrope of this book, it's very important for browsers to make optimized use of image decoding, because the decoded bytes are often take up *much* more memory than the encoded representation.
+[^image-decoding]: While image decoding technologies are beyond the scope of this book, it's very important for browsers to make optimized use of image decoding, because the decoded bytes are often take up *much* more memory than the encoded representation.
 For a web page with a lot of images, it's easy to accidentally use up too much memory unless you're very